musicspot24/Dripper/README.md

 ```

 > [!NOTE]
-> `State` class should be annotated with `@unchecked Sendable` to suppress the compiler error.\
+> You need to add `@unchecked Sendable` to the `State` class to suppress compiler errors.
-> This is because `State` actually cannot be `Sendable` standalone.\
-> However, while using `State` within `Station`, it's guaranteed to be thread-safe because it is managed by actor called `StateHandler`.
+> While `State` itself is actually not thread-safe, when used within `Station`, it is guaranteed to be thread-safe since it's managed by the `StateHandler` actor.
 >
-> We'll find some workaround for this in the future.
+> We'll implement a better solution for this in a future update.
+> Also, feel free to suggest any improvements on this issue! 😊

 ### Station
-In SwiftUI view, you can use `Dripper` by using `Station` that uses `Dripper` as its Generic type.
+To use `Dripper` in your SwiftUI views, create a `Station` instance with `Dripper` as its generic type parameter.

 ```swift
 import SwiftUI